equinor/everest-tutorials/docs/source/well_order/well_order.rst

 Drilling priority values
 ************************

-We are planning to drill 6 wells, i.e. 4 producers: A1, A2, A3, A4 and 2 injectors A5, A6.
+We plan to drill 6 wells; 4 producers: A1, A2, A3, A4 and 2 injectors A5, A6.
 We choose the starting date for drilling to be 2022-09-03.
-We assume that the drilling rig is available and there is no breaks in its availability.
-We also assume that it takes 120 days for each well to be drilled and ready to be opened.
-This means the dates at which wells will be opened are fixed and we only search for optimal opening order.
+We assume that the drilling rig continuously available without any interruptions.
+We also assume that it takes 120 days for each well to be drilled, completed and ready to operate.
+This means that the dates at which wells will be opened in the model are fixed and we only search for optimal opening order.
 See the :ref:`table_initial_controls_do` for resulting drilling dates based on chosen starting date and drilling times.

 .. _table_initial_controls_do:
 .. csv-table:: Table: Initial drilling order